Healthy Breakfast Smoothies

 These breakfast smoothie recipes are perfect for busy mornings.
 You can sip on a smoothie as you get ready for work or get the kids ready for school.

 Most of these recipes are kid-friendly.
-My kids love it when I tell them they can have a smoothie for breakfast!
-It’s an easy way to get plenty of fruits and/or veggies in their bodies at the beginning of the day.
+Smoothies are an easy way to get plenty of servings of fruits and/or veggies for a healthy start to your day.
 Many of these smoothie recipes also have oats, too, which makes them super filling.

 In this post you’ll find smoothie recipes for every time of year, from healthy fruit smoothie recipes to fall pumpkin to year-round green smoothies.
 Drinking a smoothie for breakfast can give you a burst of energy in the morning and helps you to start your day on a healthy note.